New Options Make It Possible for More People to Receive Heart Transplants

 Donation After Cardiac Death

-Duke is one of a handful of U.S. centers involved in a clinical trial studying a new way to transplant donated hearts that could not be used before.
+Duke is a leading U.S. center using donation after cardiac death (DCD), a process that allows for the use of donor hearts that could not be used before.
 Traditionally, a heart can be recovered for donation only after the donor meets strict criteria for brain death following a severe, irreversible neurologic injury.
 (The heart must still be beating well to be used for transplant.)
 However, some people with severe, irreversible brain injuries may not meet all of these strict criteria for death.
-Using a process known as Donation after Cardiac Death (DCD), the loved ones of these carefully selected patients choose to remove life support, and the heart is allowed to stop in a very controlled way.
+With DCD, the loved ones of these carefully selected patients choose to remove life support, and the heart is allowed to stop in a very controlled way.
 Then the heart is recovered for transplant.
-This process is already used in the U.S. for other organs like lungs, livers, and kidneys, and in Europe and Australia for hearts.
+This process, supported by excellent clinical trial results, has helped significantly increase the number of successful heart transplants performed at Duke.

-Another way to expand the donor pool is by accepting hearts that would not have been accepted for transplant in the past, such as those from donors with hepatitis C. Now that well-tolerated medication is available to cure hepatitis C, research has proven that these hearts are safe for transplant.
-Receiving one can reduce your wait time for an organ.
+Another way to expand the donor pool is by accepting hearts that would not have been accepted for transplant in the past, such as those from donors with hepatitis C and hepatitis B. Now that well-tolerated medication is available to cure hepatitis C, research has proven that these hearts are safe for transplant.
+Similarly, because hepatitis B transmission can be prevented using vaccines and medications, hearts from donors with hepatitis B can also be transplanted.
+Accepting a heart from one of these donors can reduce your wait time for an organ.
 While these hearts are classified as higher risk, the Duke transplant team only chooses hearts that are in good condition otherwise.

-Dr. DeVore said people who are offered these hearts receive a complete explanation of the benefits and risks, including the chance of contracting hepatitis C. “We work with patients to help them weigh that against the risk of waiting longer for a heart transplant,” he said.
-“It’s important to note that today’s hepatitis C medicines are very effective, have few side effects, and do not interact with the immune-suppressing medicines required after heart transplantation.”
+Dr. DeVore said people who are offered these hearts receive a complete explanation of the benefits and risks, including the chance of contracting hepatitis C or B. “We work with patients to help them weigh that against the risk of waiting longer for a heart transplant,” he said.
+“It’s important to note that today’s hepatitis medicines are very effective, have few side effects, and do not interact with the immune-suppressing medicines required after heart transplantation.”

 Staying Healthy While Waiting for a Heart